fate-ewi/bayesdfa/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 1 notes

+* installed size is  5.2Mb; sub-directories of 1Mb or more: libs 4.5Mb

-* This is a new release.
+This is from the compiled 'Stan' model.

 Note that we have an associated manuscript describing the method that we plan to submit to The R Journal after this package is on CRAN.